The Nisqually Earthquake

 NW Insurance Council offers the following earthquake and disaster preparedness tips:

-- For more information about earthquakes in Washington, Oregon and Idaho, visit the Washington Emergency Management Division, the Oregon Office of the Emergency Management, and the Idaho Office of the Emergency Management.
+• For more information about earthquakes in Washington, Oregon and Idaho, visit the Washington Emergency Management Division, the Oregon Department of Emergency Management, and the Idaho Geological Survey’s website.

 For more information about Property & Casualty Insurance, visit NW Insurance Council.